No Permission Needed

 1/18/20263 min read

-For a long time, I believed there was a right moment to step fully into myself.
-A point at which I would feel ready enough, healed enough, justified enough to stop asking and start claiming.
-I believed clarity would arrive like a signal, unmistakable and sanctioned, letting me know it was finally acceptable to choose my own life.
+For a long time, I believed there was a right moment to fully step into myself.
+A point where I’d feel ready enough, healed enough, justified enough to stop asking and start choosing.
+I thought clarity would show up like a signal.
+Something unmistakable that told me it was finally okay to claim my own life.

 That moment never came.